jedwards1211/meteor-webpack-react/README.md

 This product ships in dev mode by default.
 To switch to production mode, do the following:
 ```
 > cd meteor/client
-> mv .main.js main.js
+> mv .prod prod
 ```

-And likewise, to switch back to dev mode, rename it back to `.main.js`.
+And likewise, to switch back to dev mode, rename it back to `.prod`.

-`meteor.html` contains a simple script that checks if this bundle has been loaded, and if not, links in the webpack-dev-server bundle instead.
+`meteor.html` contains a simple script that checks if the prod bundle has been loaded, and if not, links in the webpack-dev-server bundle instead.

 ### Windows note

-`.main.js` is a soft link to `../../webpack/dist/bundle.js`.
+`.prod/client/main.js` is a soft link to `../../../webpack/dist/bundle.js`.
 I don't know if the soft link will work on Windows.
 If not, you can just copy the bundle in, but *make sure to rename it to `main.js`* so that Meteor loads it after everything else.